 Intent

-Learning within DT stimulates creativity and imagination.
+Learning within Design and Technology, stimulates creativity and imagination.
 It especially provides our younger students with visual, tactile and sensory experiences and a special way of understanding and responding to the world.
-At St Gabriel’s we hope to inspire, engage and challenge the students.
+At St Gabriel’s we hope to inspire, engage and challenge our students.
 Children will become involved in shaping their environment through design activities, involving different creative techniques.
 They will explore ideas and meaning through the work of artists and designers.

 Implementation

-To ensure we provide the students with a well-rounded curriculum, DT is regularly scheduled into every year group’s timetable and the children will cover an art or DT topic at least every term.
+To ensure we provide the students with a well-rounded curriculum, DT is regularly scheduled into every year group’s timetable and the children will cover an art or DT unit, alternating each half term.
+As with Art, we also use the Kapow published scheme of work.
 We also have additional opportunities to engage the students with design activities throughout the school year, such as workshops, gallery trips and incorporating DT skills into other parts of the curriculum.
-At St Gabriel’s, we try to link art and DT as closely as possible to the ‘Creative Curriculum’ topic for the term, to ensure relevance and context.
-We teach a predominantly skills-based curriculum, which covers drawing, painting, sculpture, textiles and printing.
-(Full details of our DT curriculum can be found in our Long
+Within the untis, the four strands within the DT curriculum are covered: designing, making, evaluating and technical knowledge and skills are built on year on year, from Reception to Year 6.

 We encourage each child to evaluate their design work and that of others, both with peers and adults.
 We hope that they can celebrate effort, progress and achievement in art through displays, exhibitions and competitions.